entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas.md

 71. Ohioaspis tumulosa Giffi n, 1980

 ***Wuttagoonaspis fauna***: Emsian, 407.6, 393.3
-> Mulga Downs Group; western New South Wales, Australia.
+> Mulga Downs Group (sandstones); Darling Basin, western New South Wales, Australia.
 MAV2.
+> - *Wuttagoonaspis fletcheri* Ritchie, 1993; *Mulgaspis* Ritchie, 2004;

+> - See Young (1993, 2000) for the age constraints.

+***Crevens Peak Beds and Dulcie Sandstone fauna***: late Emsian to early Eifelian.
-> Amadeus and Georgina Basins, central Australia.
+> Crevens Peak Beds and Dulcie Sandstone; Amadeus and Georgina Basins, central Australia.
+MAV2 or MAV3.
+> - Young and Goujet (2003) erected seven new arthrodire genera (Lurapullaspis, Toombaslepis, Tnoralaspis, Ethabukaspis, Tokolepis, Cravenaspis, Mithakaspis), with a second Wuttagoonaspis species (W. milligani), and a new species of Huginaspis.
+> - Mount Winter, Amadeus Basin, and southern Toomba Range, Georgina Basin, central Australia.
+> - *Muranjilepis winterensis* Young and Schultze, 2005, *Amadeodipterus kencampbelli* Young and Schultze, 2005 from Amadeus Basin.
+> - *Luckeus abudda* Young and Schultze, 2005, *Turinia gavinyoungi* Turner, 1997, *Mcmurdodus whitei* Turner & Young, 1987, *Teneracanthus toombaensis* Burrow & Young, 2005, *Machaeracanthus pectinatus* Burrow & Young, 2005 from Georgina Basin.
 > - The taxa not identified in the Mulga Downs Group but associated with *Wuttagoonaspis* in the Cravens Peak Beds of the Georgina Basin (central Australia) include asterolepidoid antiarchs,  the shark *McMurdodus*, and the new agnathans *Pituiriaspis* and *Neeyambaspis*.
-> - See Young (1993, 2000) for the age constraints.
+> -
 ## Middle Devonian
 ***Svalbard Grey Hoek to Wijde Formations fauna***: Eifelian.
 > Euleptaspidid A,  *Arctonema crassum* Ørvig, 1969